merative/wcm-reporting-datacatalog/docs/guides/client.md

 ## CLIENT_PHONES_V1_VIEW
 This view groups attributes that relate to a client's phone number such as the phone number, phone type, and whether the phone number is the client's preferred phone number for calls and texts.
+The most recent record of each phone type is listed.

 | Attribute | Description | Domain definition |Character size | Nulls allowed |
 | :-------------- | :------ |:------ |:------ |:------ |